LagoVista/docs/Messaging/TypeSystem/GeoLocation.md

 In degrees, (-) on latitude indicates South.
 If no sign is present, a positive, or North, is assumed.
 Likewise (-) on longitude is West and no sign on longitude is assumed to be positive, or East.

-In addition, there will always be six spaces after the decimal point and zeroes will be padded if the source does not provide that resolution.
+In addition, there will always be six places to the right of the decimal point and zeroes will be padded if the source does not provide that resolution.
 The values will have a minimum of one digit.
-That digit will be 0, if applicable, values will not be padded.
-Longitude may have up to three digits and latitude will have up to 2 digits.
+That digit will be 0, if applicable, and values will not be padded.
+Longitude may have up to three digits and latitude will have up to two digits.

 ## Parsing Values